PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 [Hullman
 (2024)](https://statmodeling.stat.columbia.edu/2024/11/15/calibration-for-everyone-and-every-decision-maybe/)

-## CRPS: measures calibration and sharpness
+### CRPS: measures calibration and sharpness

+To address the problems of calibration and sharpness a proper scoring rule is used to summarize the density.
+For the kind of forecasts being generated here a good choice of this is a *continuous rank probability score* or CRPS.

 - It measures the squared difference between the total areas of the predicted and observed cumulative distributions